pkmnsnfrn/bassoonian.github.io/carite/projectpi/questions.md

+# ROUND THREE

+> I understand that sound changes have odds from 0% to 100%.
+When does this RNG get rolled?

+> **Update**: Looking at the previous screenshots, what explcit improvements are you expecting from my overhaul?
+I've seeded the following examples, but I'm looking to more specific ones to you and your project.
+Having these desires from you will drastically change how I design this.
+Another way to think of this is "In what measurable ways will psf's interface better than Jasper's existing interface?"

+> What is the difference between the "other pages" documentation and the "corpus"?

+> Can I see or use the alpha / beta versions of the software?

 # ROUND TWO
 > Looking at the previous screenshots, what explcit improvements are you expecting from my overhaul?
 I've seeded the following examples, but I'm looking to more specific ones to you and your project.